terjeio/grbl/HAL.md

 * TI MSP432 - a complete CMSIS \(bare metal\) driver with no extras.

-* TI Tiva C (TM4C123) - a combined driverlib and bare metal driver with I2C keyboard for jogging etc., M-code extensions and example ATC \(Automatic Tool Changer\) code.
+* TI Tiva C (TM4C123) - a combined driverlib and bare metal driver with I2C keyboard for jogging etc., M-code extensions, example ATC \(Automatic Tool Changer\) code, ramped spindle PWM, driver specific settings stored in EEPROM and more.

 Other implementations:

-* Cypress PSoC - some parts of the code (typically signal inversions) are implemented in UDMs \("hardware"\).
+* Cypress PSoC - some parts of the code (typically signal inversions) are implemented in UDBs \("hardware"\).

 * NXP LPC 1769 - LPC Expesso board.
-Note: Smoothieboard is not well suited for grbl as there is no interrupt capable GPIO pins available for control- and limit-signals.
+Note: Smoothieboard is not well suited for grbl as there is no interrupt capable GPIO pins available for control- and limit signals.
 TBC - compiles in GNU MCU Eclipse, but I do not yet have hardware available for testing.

 * TI MSP430F5529 - a 16 bit processor with sufficient RAM/flash, just because it could be done...